 Before version 1.3.3, the database is dumped on each change, which makes milter-greylist quite bad on high volume server.
 Starting with 1.3.3, you can tune the dump frequency in order to fit bigger mail setups.

-There is also a milter-greylist wiki, which is the place to exchange tips and configuration samples.
+There is also an outdated milter-greylist wiki, which has been the place to exchange tips and configuration samples.

 Here are the future directions for milter-greylist developement: